 Book an appointment with the dentist at least twice a year.
 Regular checkups can help spot any potential issues that affect tooth health.

-Don't wait until a dental emergency to contact your dentist.
+Don't wait until a dental emergency to visit your dentist.
 Remember that prevention is better than treatment.
+However, if you experience any of the urgent matters above, contact an emergency dentist as soon as possible!

 It could be disheartening to hear, that after all your attempts to stop tooth decay, the dentist discovered a small cavity or more.
 It is easy to postpone seeing a dentist about tooth decay if …